• Account

 Action Step: Start a daily writing practice.
 And if you need inspiration to just start writing, check out this post on the tools that can help you get writing every day.

-#6: Register for UpWork
+#6: Register for Freelance Job Boards

 #7: Set attainable goals with how to actions

-“Be making $1k/month by September” is not a good goal.
+“Be making $1k/month by January” is not a good goal.

 Why not?

-We like to call this the Milestone Mindset and it’s all about building a system that can help you achieve what you want.
+We like to call this the Milestone Mindset, and it’s all about building a system that can help you achieve what you want.

 As I mentioned, you’ll have ups and downs, but if you’re continually reaching your goals, you’ll have much more confidence to stick with it.